SkretasLab/ProteoSeeker/README.md

 Miniconda for Linux: https://docs.anaconda.com/free/miniconda/miniconda-install/

-<p align="justify">Then download the repository, extract it, move to the installation folder and run the installation script.
+<p align="justify">Open a terminal, download the repository, extract it and move to the installation folder.
+The terminal should be in the "base" enviroment of your conda installation.
+Then run the installation script.
 Follow the steps below:</p>

 ~~~bash
 git clone https://github.com/SkretasLab/ProteoSeeker.git